-"All looks like it's in order."
-The judge rose and tucked his white shirt in his pants.
+"All looks like it's in order," said the judge, rising and tucking his short-sleeved white shirt in the waistband of his pants.
 "Myrtle, you go right over there and see if you can't behave yourself."
-He nodded to the blank wall where two chairs sat like witnesses.
+He nodded to the blank wall where the two chairs sat like witnesses.

-Myrtle shrugged and started to walk away, but the girl grabbed her hand.
-Myrtle searched her face: her eyes were closed in an old-fashioned swoon.
-"Honey, you ain't got a thing in the world to worry about."
-She hugged the girl, who felt stiff and passionless, despite the gesture of hand-clutching.
+Myrtle shrugged and started to walk away, but the girl grabbed her hand, pulling her back.
+Myrtle searched her face: her eyes were closed as in a swoon.
+"Honey, you ain't got a thing in the world to worry about," Myrtle whispered, hugging her - the girl felt stiff and passionless, despite the gesture of hand-clutching.
 "It won't take a minute."
-It sounded to Myrtle so silly, saying it like that, like getting a shot.
+It sounded to Myrtle so silly, saying it like that: like getting a shot.

-Myrtle hadn't counted on this - usually couples were so eager to get married they just ignored her while she sat against the oblivious white wall for five dollars, sobbing softly, but realistically, on the verge of ticking off the judge, who despised her for no good reason except that she earned a decent dollar as a professional witness.
+Myrtle hadn't counted on this: usually the couples were so eager to get married that they just ignored her while she sat against the oblivious white wall for five dollars, sobbing softly but: realistically, on the verge of ticking off the judge, who despised her for no good reason except that she earned a decent dollar as a professional witness.
 Neither did he appreciate her acting.

-"Dearly beloved, we are gathered here..., " he began.

-Myrtle wept, a soft moan working from her throat.

-Opening his eyes, black and chilled, he glowered.
-"See if you can't go over yonder and set down!"
+"Dearly beloved, we are gathered here...," he began, with his eyes lowered.
+Myrtle wept, a soft moaning working from her throat.
+Opening his eyes, black and chilled, he glowered at her.
+"See if you can't go over yonder and set down!" he snapped.

-Myrtle tried to pull away, but the girl tightened her grip on Myrtle's hand.
-"No," she said, "I want Aunt Martha to stand here."
+Myrtle turned aside and gently pulled away.
+The girl tightened her grip on Myrtle's hand.
+"No," she said.
+"I want Aunt Martha to stand here."